How do I find out what AI search engines actually look for when answering my customers' questions?

 Google AI Mode fires 8-12 sub-queries for a standard prompt.
 ChatGPT generates 4-20 depending on complexity.
 Each sub-query is a separate retrieval path, and your content either appears in those paths or it doesn’t.
 If you’re only optimising for the original question, you’re visible to one retrieval path out of a dozen.
 That’s why pages with strong fan-out coverage are significantly more likely to be cited by AI engines.

-Every page in the AI search optimisation cluster at Fifty Five and Five was planned and structured using query fan-out analysis.
-This page explains the methodology: what it is, how to extract the sub-queries using real APIs, and how to turn that data into content structure and topic cluster decisions.
+At Fifty Five and Five , we use query fan-out analysis to plan and structure every piece of content we produce — including the posts in our AI search optimisation series.
+This page explains the methodology: what it is, how to extract the sub-queries using real APIs, and how to turn that data into content structure and editorial decisions.
 This isn’t theory.
-It’s the process I run on every piece of content we produce.
+It’s the process I run on every piece of content we publish.

 How semantic SEO connects to what AI engines actually search for